ikml-bsrn/ikml-bsrn/README.md

 I'm Ikmal, a second-year Data Science student at The University of Sheffield, passionate about solving real-world problems with ethical, data-driven solutions.

-I focus on goal-oriented decision-making: asking the right questions, using the right tools, and continuously improving along the way.
-Whether it's building predictive models, analysing messy datasets, or exploring image classification, I'm all about learning and creating value with data.
+I like to focus on goal-oriented decision-making, meaning asking the right questions for a problem, using the right tools, and continuously improving along the way.
+Whether it's building predictive models, analysing messy datasets, or creating the best dashboard, I'm all about learning and creating value with data.

 ### 🛠️ What I work with:
 - **Database design & data modeling**